CosmoLike/cocoa/README.md

       (....)

 - The second step consists of rerunning the particular script that failed with the verbose output set.
 The scripts `setup_cocoa.sh` and `compile_cocoa.sh` run many shell scripts.
 Users may find it advantageous to run only the routine that failed.
-For further information on how to do that, see the appendix [FAQ: How to compile the Boltzmann, CosmoLike, and Likelihood codes separately](#appendix_compile_separately).
+For further information on how to do that, see the appendix [FAQ: How do we compile the Boltzmann, CosmoLike, and Likelihood codes separately](#appendix_compile_separately).

 After fixing a particular issue, users should rerun the shell scripts `setup_cocoa.sh` and `compile_cocoa.sh` to ensure all packages are installed and compiled correctly.

-### :interrobang: FAQ: How to compile the Boltzmann, CosmoLike, and Likelihood codes separately <a name="appendix_compile_separately"></a>
+### :interrobang: FAQ: How do we compile the Boltzmann, CosmoLike, and Likelihood codes separately <a name="appendix_compile_separately"></a>

 To avoid excessive compilation or download times during development, users can use specialized scripts located at `Cocoa/installation_scripts/` that compile only a specific module or download only a particular dataset.
 A few examples of these scripts are: